-Students in the Department of Exercise and Sport Sciences (ESS) have five majors from which to choose:
+Students in the Department of Exercise and Sport Sciences (ESS) have six majors from which to choose:

 - Athletic Training is accredited by Commission on Accreditation of Athletic Training Education (CAATE).
 Most recent CAATE certificate awarded March 6, 2009, and the next comprehensive review will occur in the 2017-18 academic year.
 All of our graduates are eligible for certification through passing the Board of Certification.
 Many go on to become members of the National Athletic Trainers’ Association (NATA).

 - Exercise Science gives students a scientific understanding of exercise and its effect on the body.
 Our program meets accreditation standards set by American College of Sports Medicine (ACSM).